cabreraam/cabreraam.github.io/_pages/about.md

 synthesis as a means to architect hardware for the domain of data integration.

-In general, my research interests include heterogeneous systems, hardware accelerators, high level synthesis, high performance computing, and computer architecture.
+In general, my research interests include heterogeneous systems, hardware accelerators, compilers, high level synthesis, high performance computing, and computer architecture.

 Contact